 Contact hours: Lectures - 3 hours per week, 4 tutorials - 1 hour per fortnight

-Course Director: Professor David Williams (S1), Professor Jane Kelsey (S2)
+Course Director: Dr Anna Hood (S1), Professor Jane Kelsey (S2)

 The course is an introduction to the nature, functions, origins and contemporary questions relating to law in its social context.
 The focus is on law and society in New Zealand, including its sources of law, its institutions, and its operation historically and today.
 Māori concepts of law and justice, and their relationship to the New Zealand legal system, are also addressed.

 The course materials are divided into five parts:

 - Branches of Government - the origins of New Zealand’s flexible constitution, the balance of powers and the relationship to each other of the legislative, the executive and the judicial branches of government;

 - Concepts of law - a brief comparative perspective on approaches to law in society;

 - Overview of the global context of New Zealand law and transnational law;

 - Laws and Rights - a study of definitions of crime, due process in criminal justice, human rights and the Bill of Rights Act 1990; and